-Duplicate content checkers scour the web to find copies (or near-copies) of your content.
-This is the first step in taking action and forcing the thief to remove the content from their site.
+Content theft checkers scour the web to find cloned content and near-exact matches.
+Finding this content is the first step in taking action and forcing the thief to remove the content from their site:

 - Plagium checks for duplicate content in a similar way to Copyscape.
 However, it has a few nice features that are different: it can scan news sites and social networks, for example.
 You can also adjust the matching algorithm to make it stricter or more relaxed.
 Plagium is free but donations are accepted.

 If manual checking is troublesome or impractical, some services will monitor your site and periodically flag up likely copies of your content.
 Some of these services are not free.

 - Google Alerts is a good, yet basic, content monitoring service.
 Set up an alert for a unique sentence in a blog post (in quotes), and Google will email you if that sentence is picked up in search.
 This isn’t practical for large sites, but it is useful if you need a free solution.
 We have alerts set up on our names, so each time content goes up that’s attributed to us, we know about it.